increasingawareness/digitalsafety.tips/content/_index.md

 You can use a commercial VPN if you want, but remember: "A VPN is an ISP"

 Privacy and anonymity researcher Sarah Jamie Lewis points out that using a virtual private network (VPN) doesn't keep you anonymous.
 Rather, you're taking the burden of potential surveillance and moving it from your current Internet service provider (ISP) and moving it to another by using a VPN.
 This doesn't mean "don't use a VPN".
 It means treat your VPN just like an ISP.
 If you need anonymity, use the tor browser.
-VPNs are most useful when you need to securily connect to a network, not if you want privacy.
+VPNs are most useful when you need to securely connect to a network, not if you want privacy.

 <center>
 <a href="https://mobile.twitter.com/SarahJamieLewis/status/871713517317042176"><img src="img/srah.png" alt="sarahjamielewis"></a>